blindnet-io/blindnet.dev/docs/guides/managing_users_access.md

 Currently, you can't assign already created user to a different group.
 [Delete](#deleting_users) the user and create it again with a different `group id`.

 ## Connecting users with blindnet
-The core of security of blindnet are user’s private keys.
+The core of security of blindnet are user’s [private keys](../howitworks/security.md#user_private_keys).
 They are randomly generated on the user’s local device and encrypted using a secret code (e.g. user’s password) and then securely stored in blindnet.
 Blindnet allows you to reuse existing user passwords so that your users still use [one password](../other/glossary.md){target=_blank} in your application.
-To do so safely, you need to use blindnet SDK to split user passwords before you connect a user to blindnet.
+To do so safely, you need to use blindnet Client SDK to split user passwords before you connect a user to blindnet (check our [Security page](../howitworks/security.md#user_passwords) to see why this is inportant).

 ### Splitting passwords
 !!! info "Splitting user's password"
     In the case that you send plaintext passwords to your server for user authentication, we advise that you update the authentication workflow in the following way.

-    When a user is logging into your application and enters a password, you should use blindnet SDK to split the password into two parts: you use the `second part` (*appSecret*) to authenticate the user on your app, while you use the `first part` ((*blindnetSecret*) for registering and logging users to blindnet.
+    When a user is logging into your application and enters a password, you should use blindnet Client SDK to split the password into two parts: you use the `second part` (*appSecret*) to authenticate the user on your app, while you use the `first part` ((*blindnetSecret*) for registering and logging users to blindnet.
 It is advisable not to use the same password for both actions since a party that can read the user's password (i.e., you) would be able to decrypt the user's private keys.

 To split the password use the following **Client SDK** method: